hawth-rne/llamas_grant_proposals/README.md

 ## Need

 Some of the most interesting events in all of crypto happen on Curve.
-Yet, understanding these onchain daily events can feel unapproachable to many — namely, newer market participants.
+Yet, understanding these onchain moments can feel unapproachable to many — namely, newer market participants.

-Clearly communicating the nuances and daily events of the Curve ecosystem in a compelling way showcases its vibrancy and will attract new participants and contributors.
+Clearly communicating the nuances and daily happenings of the Curve ecosystem, in a compelling way, showcases its vibrancy and will attract new participants and contributors.

 Example: the data-first graphs and content supporting the crvUSD launch have made an incredibly complex system easier to understand and use.